vinsidious/gac/docs/CUSTOM_SYSTEM_PROMPTS.md

 - You want more or less detail in commit messages
 - You have company-specific guidelines or templates
 - You want to match your team's voice and tone
+- You want commit messages in a different language (see Language Configuration below)

 ## Quick Start